Plazomicin: History

 The drug was developed by the biotech company Achaogen.
 In 2012, the U.S. Food and Drug Administration granted fast track designation for the development and regulatory review of plazomicin.
 The FDA approved plazomicin for adults with complicated UTIs and limited or no alternative treatment options in 2018.
-Achaogen was unable to find a robust market for the drug, and declared bankruptcy a few months later.
-A generic version is manufactured by Cipla USA.
+Achaogen was unable to find a robust market for the drug, and declared Chapter 11 bankruptcy a few months later.
+As part of the bankruptcy process, the rights to plazomicin were sold to Cipla USA, who currently markets ZEMDRI.
+There is no generic plazomicin currently available in the US market.

 Synthesis

 It is derived from sisomicin by appending a hydroxy-aminobutyric acid substituent at position 1 and a hydroxyethyl substituent at position 6'.
 The latter makes it impervious to acetylation (deactivation) by Aminoglycoside Acetyltransferase 6'-N- Type Ib (AAC(6')-Ib), the most prevalent AAC enzyme.

 Names

 Plazomicin is the international nonproprietary name (INN).